Did You Know Pets and People Get the Same Cancers?

 Learn the signs of cancer in your pets (click here).
 It can save their lives.

-I created the Puccini Foundation to raise awareness that pets get many of the same cancers as people.
+I created the Puccini Foundation to raise awareness about cancers that can affect our beloved pets and people.
 These are called “shared cancers.”
-We share the same environments, exposure to toxins, and we even have similar genomes as our pets, so it is natural that they would share the same cancers.
+We share the same environments, exposure to toxins, we share love and companionship through the human-animal bond, and we even have similar genomes as our pets, so it is natural that they would share the same cancers.

 Very truly yours,

 Linda Cohen Wassong

 The Puccini Foundation was recognized as a 501(c)(3) tax exempt nonprofit in August 2007.

 The Puccini Foundation offers resources for informational purposes only.
 We recommend you consult your veterinarian or veterinary oncologist for all matters pertaining to your pet’s health.